Pierre César Charles de Sercey

-Vice-Admiral Pierre César Charles Guillaume, marquis de Sercey (26 April 1753 – 10 August 1836) was a French Navy officer and politician who served in American Revolutionary War, French Revolutionary and Napoleonic Wars and Haitian Revolution.
+Vice-Admiral Pierre César Charles Guillaume, marquis de Sercey (/sɛərˈseɪ/ sair-SAY, /fr/; 26 April 1753 – 10 August 1836) was a French Navy officer and politician who served in American Revolutionary War, French Revolutionary and Napoleonic Wars and Haitian Revolution.

 Early life

 Coming from old Burgundian nobility, he lost his father Jean-Jacques, Marquis de Sercey, captain of the Lorraine Dragoon Regiment, at the age of five.
 His family moved to Paris, and at thirteen he obtained permission from his mother Marie-Madeleine du Crest, shortly before her death, to join the French Navy, inspired by the exploits of a brother who had distinguished himself during the boarding of a British ship.
 Now an orphan, he embarked in 1766 as a volunteer on the frigate Légère, leaving Brest for a nine-month campaign in the Windward Islands.
 Back in France, he embarked in Lorient on the corvette Heure-du-Berger for a twenty-seven month campaign in the Indian Ocean, at the end of which in 1770 he obtained the rank of garde-marine, sealing his engagement in the French Navy.

 Disembarking at the Isle de France, he immediately went on to serve on the frigate Ambulante for a new two-year campaign in the Indian Ocean.
 In 1772, he joined the explorer Yves Joseph de Kerguelen, then in Port-Louis, in his first campaign of discovery of the southern Indian Ocean.
 He served on the fluyt Gros Ventre, as Louis Aleno de Saint-Aloüarn's second-in-command, and thus took part in the discovery of the Kerguelen Islands.
 Separated from the expedition's lead ship, the frigate Fortune, by a storm, Gros Ventre was considered lost and Kerguelen returned to France, claiming to King Louis XV to have discovered a new southern continent and obtaining the means for a new expedition.
 Gros Ventre instead continued its initial mission, heading towards Australia, the contours of which were still poorly understood.
 After a difficult voyage, Shark Bay in Western Australia was reached and Saint-Aloüarn took possession of it in the name of the King of France on 30 March 1772.
 A few months later, Sercey joined the second Kerguelen expedition on the Isle de France and served on board the frigate Oiseau, this time participating in the more detailed reconnaissance of the Kerguelen, until 1774.

 After this thirty-two month voyage, he returned to France and received a gratuity from King Louis XVI.
 In 1775, he served on the Amphitrite in the West Indies, more particularly around Saint-Domingue, under the command of the Comte de Grasse, then served on the famous Boudeuse, attached to the station of the Leeward Islands, until 1778.